-All of our handheld VHF radios are waterproof, and most of them float.
+All of our handheld VHF radios are waterproof, and some of them float.
 So the price difference tends to be based on the battery capacity and life, the accessories included, and DSC/GPS capability.
 The most popular handheld VHF we sell is the Standard Horizon HX870S.
 Another popular radios is the Icom M73 VHF

 Every fixed mount VHF radio sold today offers DSC, or Digital Selective Calling.
-Standard and Icom's new DSC handheld radio's will allow you to contact a similarly equipped craft directly by means of a unique MMSI number, or to send a distress signal with your MMSI identity and location, by a simple press of the button.
+Standard and Icom's DSC handheld radio's will allow you to contact a similarly equipped craft directly by means of a unique MMSI number, or to send a distress signal with your MMSI identity and location, by a simple press of the button.

-MMSI numbers are issued at no cost by Industry Canada
+MMSI numbers are issued at no cost by Industry Canada - Spectrum Management.

 We carry a large selection of both handheld and fixed mount VHF radios, from trusted manufacturers such as Standard Horizon, Raymarine, Simrad and ICOM.